SherlockPsy/VirLIfe/RAILWAY_SETUP.md

 | :--- | :--- | :--- |
 | `DATABASE_URL` | `postgresql+asyncpg://...` (Link to `virlife-db`) | **YES** |

-**Note:** PostgreSQL is the ONLY supported database.
+**Note:** VirLife only supports Railway-managed Postgres/Redis/Qdrant.
+No local DB is supported.
+PostgreSQL is the ONLY supported database.
 SQLite is not supported.
 Railway automatically provides `DATABASE_URL` when you link a Postgres service.

 ### 3.3 Optimization (Redis)
 | Variable | Value / Description | Required |